Published by Dan Cunning on Feb 21, 2015

 from: %("#{@message.from.name}" <#{@discussion.email}>),

-subject: "[#{@group.name}] #{@discussion.subject}"
+subject: "[#{@group.name}] #{@discussion.subject}",

 end